wjleece/Adwords-for-RAG-LLMs/README.md

 1. Ingests product information and product review data from Amazon (currently limited to Nike shoes with reviews from Jan 1, 2022 until mid Jan 2024) --> note that Amazon URLs may change so as get further from Jan 2024, landing pages are more likely to 'break'
 2. Creates a product dictionary of the product + review data
-3. Creats a Retrieval Augmented Generation (RAG) system which is trained on the Nike product review data from Amazon
+3. Creats a Retrieval Augmented Generation (RAG) system which is trained on the Nike product review data from Amazon (the embedding model used is "text-embedding-ada-002")
 4. Generates relevant responses to customer queries based on the Nike product review data (the base LLM used is OpenAI's gpt-4)
-5. Creates a dictionary form the response
+5. Creates a dictionary from the response
 6. Replaces any product names in the response with hyperlinked versions of the product name (pointing to an Amazon landing page URL)
 7. Puts together a full response with the now hyperlinked product names
 8. Creates an external API on Gradio so this tool can be shared